cadicc/subCategory/README.md

-# Getting Started with Create React App
+# FE Training no.1

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Create categories for training

 ## Available Scripts